williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 layout: docs_page
 title: Configuration Changes Required for API Access Management Beta Update
 ---
+<<<
 ## Configuration Changes Required for API Access Management Beta Update

 Okta provides a private authorization server for OAuth 2.0 (Beta).
 However, with release 2016.45, you can use a shared authorization server instead, which provides several benefits:

 * You created a separate private authorization server for each client, which required you to set scopes and claims and group filters for each client on a separate server, but keeping many configurations in sync is challenging.
-  With the shared authorization server, you can create a single configuration of scopes, claims, and Group filters, and assign multiple clients.
+  With the shared authorization server, you can create a single configuration of scopes, claims, and group filters, and assign multiple clients.
-* With the shared authorization server, you can create one server per API or other service that you need to secure.
+* With the shared authorization server, you can create one server per API that you need to secure.
   When you bring a new client online, you can choose which combination of services it can use by choosing the appropriate combination of authorization servers.
 This ensures that access is being granted with the same permissions (scopes) each time.

 Since a shared authorization server meets the same needs as the current private authorization server, we are deprecating the private authorization server.
 All orgs using the private authorization server must create a shared authorization server and manually transfer their OAuth 2.0 configuration information using the instructions provided.

-> Do this within two weeks after preview release 2016.45 is available, currently scheduled for early November.
+> Do this within two weeks after preview release 2016.45 is available on November 9, 2016.
-After that date, the private authorization server and all configuration information for it (scopes, claims, and groups claims) will be removed, so be sure to recreate your configurations in the shared authorization server before this date.
+After November 23, 2016, the private authorization server and all configuration information for it (scopes, claims, and groups claims) will be removed, so be sure to recreate your configurations in the shared authorization server before this date.

 ## Prerequisites

 * You are an OAuth 2.0 Beta program participant or and OpenID Connect Early Access program participant, and you have existing scope, claim, or group claim configurations set up for either OpenID Connect ID Token or OAuth 2.0 Access Token, and want to keep these configurations.
 * You have Admin access to the org where the private authorization server is set up.
 You need this access to collect the existing information and manually transfer it to the new shared authorization server that you will create.